Velocidex/velociraptor-docs/content/docs/gui/clients/_index.md

 artifact from the endpoint.
 The `VQL Drilldown` page shows more information about the client, including telemetry of the client's footprint on the endpoint and more information about the endpoint.

+{{% notice tip "Quarantining a host" %}}

+You can quarantine a host from this screen.
+Quarantining a host will reconfigure the hosts's network stack to only allow it to communicate with the Velociraptor server.
+This allows you to continue investigating the host remotely while preventing the host from making other network connections.

+Quarantining is implemented using an event monitoring query which means it persists across client reboots.
+A quarantined client will gain the label `Quarantine` so you can easily search for all quarantined hosts using the label search feature above.

+Removing the quarantine label from a host will immediately unquarantine the host.
+Read further how to automatically apply and remove labels based on various events - this allows you to automatically quarantine a host too!

+{{% /notice %}}

+### VQL drilldown

+Selecting the `VQL drilldown` screen will display an overview of information about a host.

 ![VQL Drilldown](image58.png)